Edgar-Donk/frothy-brew/docs/colour_picker/modifying_scales_and_entry.rst

         except ValueError:  # not a hex
             return False

-The validation otherwise is similar to the spinboxes, but because we need to use the index, that must be called as well.
-When initialising the entry we need the tk variable to set the default value, otherwise it became difficult to do this by an insert into the entry when validation is used,
+The validation otherwise is similar to the spinboxes, but also use the index, that must be called as well.
+When initialising the entry
-on small programs even this may not work.
+the tk variable is set to the default value, otherwise validation prevents an update.

-The bind handler gets the new hash value from which it can determine each colour component that in turn sets the colour component of the tk variable.
+The bind handler gets the new hash value from which it determines each colour component that in turn sets the colour component of the tk variable.
 Each of the colour gradients then is drawn.